Here are the Five Buick Enclave Years to Avoid

 Sporadic power steering failure is another common problem with the Buick Enclave.
 This one is easy to spot and diagnose because driving will become difficult as the steering wheel becomes stiff.

-Most complaints about Enclave’s power steering have been received for versions manufactured between 2009 and 2011.
+Most complaints about Enclave’s power steering have been received for versions manufactured between 2009 and 2011, further solidifying their reputation as the Buick Enclave years to avoid.
 The cost of repairing the power steering may be significantly high.

 Check Engine Light